 This form of disability occurs when medical professionals determine that the injured employee will be classified as permanently and totally disabled.
 The injured employee may then receive permanent total disability compensation of 66 ⅔ of their average monthly wage.

-Your Workers’ Compensation Attorney in Las Vegas and Nevada
+Contact a Workers’ Compensation Attorney in Las Vegas, Nevada or Utah